chrismdp/chrismdp.github.com/_posts/2024-12-02-the-job-is-not-to-build.md

 Eventually I realised I had made the wrong game.
 I had jumped to building the game of my dreams, without truly understanding the gap that my game might fill in people's lives.
 That is fine if game development is a hobby, but I wanted to make it a business.
 I did not think through whether I had the right product for a big enough market.

 I had no idea the that first job is not to build.

+To explore this further, time to look at why we are here in the first place.

 ## Why startups exist